"EACH GENERATION INHERITS A DUTY TO PROTECT WHAT SUSTAINED THE LAST, AND TO ENSURE IT SUSTAINS THE NEXT."

-Since Wes' passing in 2010, his daughter, Tessa Skiles, has reignited his passion, continuing his mission to explore, document, and safeguard our fragile freshwater ecosystems.
-With the same dedication and vision, Tessa ensures that Karst Productions remains a powerful voice in advocating for the protection of our planet's most vital water resources.
+Over 40 years later, Wes's daughter, Tessa Skiles, carries forward the organization’s mission to explore, document, and protect waterways.
+With the same dedication and passion, Tessa ensures that Karst Productions remains a powerful presence, capturing and advocating for the protection of our planet's most vital water resources.
+Today, Karst Productions is a small, woman-owned business leading in the exciting and hard-to-reach world of underwater photography and cinematography.

 BIOGRAPHY